GuidanceMantras/GuidanceMantras/README.md

 - Keep a dairy for Money management, write down everything in it!
 - Check your bank statements or any other applications every week

+### Earning
+- Earning money is part of life, but you should know why you are earning money
+- You are earning money for good life, to pay rent or to build own house or to build own business
+- You are earning money to buy land or lend to someone

 ### Money Handling
 - How money works
 - Learn to handle money from small at 1 Rs to big 1 cr and more
 - Learn to handle money in tough and easy situation
 - It is your responsibility to save you money, not others, always remember
 - One has to be very strict and conditional with money

 ### Budgeting
 - Will be added later